Ariane Brodier: Life and career

 Ariane also presented a program "One Day With", where in each episode she spent a day in the life of a singer.

 On 2 August 2008, Ariane left M6 Channel.
 In September, she joined France 2 where she works as a columnist in Julien Courbet's program "Service Maximum".
 On August 30, 2014, Ariane competed on the television show Fort Boyard.

+In January 2018, she gave birth to a son by her boyfriend, rugby player Fulgence Ouedraogo.
+On April 25, 2019, she gave birth to another baby with the same boyfriend.